python4astronomers/python4astronomers/source/installation/macosx.rst

 First download the appropriate Mac OSX EPD installer from `this <http://cxc.cfa.harvard.edu/contrib/python4astronomers>`_ page.
 The user name and password were emailed to the pythonusers mailing list.

-.. note:: If you are using MacOS X 10.5 or 10.6 on an Intel Mac, we
+.. note:: If you are using MacOS X 10.5 or 10.6 on an Intel Mac, you can
-          recommend that you install EPD 7.0.2 64-bit (``epd-7.0-2-macosx-x86_64.dmg``).
+          either install the 32-bit or 64-bit version of EPD 7.0.2.
+To determine whether you have a 32-bit or 64-bit processor, see `this page <http://support.apple.com/kb/ht3696>`_.
+If you have a 64-bit processor, we strongly recommend that you install the 64-bit version of EPD (``epd-7.0-2-macosx-x86_64.dmg``).
+          Otherwise, you will need the 32-bit version (``epd-7.0-2-macosx-i386.dmg``).
 If you are using a PPC or Intel Mac with MacOS X 10.4, you will need to download an older 32-bit version (``epd_py25-4.2.30201-macosx-u.dmg``).

 After downloading the disk image, open it, then double-click on ``EPD.mpkg`` and follow the prompts to install.
 Choose all the defaults for